MAJESTY-Team/Teknofest25_AI_in_Medicine_Competition/README.md

 This research project, developed for the TEKNOFEST 2025 AI in Healthcare Competition, focuses on two critical tasks in neuroimaging: **Ischemic Stroke Detection from CT Scans** and **Temporal Classification of Stroke from Diffusion MRI**.
 The project leverages state-of-the-art computer vision architectures (YOLOv8, YOLOv11), investigates the efficacy of Vision Transformers (ViT), and introduces a novel hierarchical decision mechanism supported by Large Language Models (LLMs) for clinical explainability.

+## Project Conclusion

+This project has earned us the **5'th place among 520 teams** in 2025 Teknofest AI in Healthcare competition.

 ## 1. Experimental Methodologies

 ### Task A: Stroke Detection from CT Images